TheCalculatorsHub

 How I used the Magnitude of Acceleration Calculator to verify a theme park ride g-force claim

-In June 2026, I was reviewing the technical specification sheet for a new roller coaster concept submitted to an amusement park client.
+A new roller coaster concept submitted to an amusement park client landed on my desk for technical review a few months back.
 The designer had claimed that the ride's maximum g-force in the vertical loop was "around 3.5g at the bottom of the loop."
 The loop had a radius of 12 metres and a design speed at the bottom of 22 m/s.
 I used the vector components mode: centripetal acceleration = v squared / r = 22 squared / 12 = 40.33 m/s squared pointing upward, plus gravitational acceleration 9.81 m/s squared pointing downward.
 Net upward acceleration = 40.33 minus 9.81 = 30.52 m/s squared, which the calculator converted to 3.11g.
 The designer's "around 3.5g" claim was 12.5 percent over the computed value.

 I then used the velocity change mode to cross-check by entering the speed at the top of the loop (approximately 15 m/s at a 12 m radius loop, giving centripetal of 18.75 m/s squared upward, plus gravity 9.81 downward: net 8.94 m/s squared = 0.91g) versus the bottom calculation.
 The Engineering Toolbox centripetal acceleration reference confirmed the formula and my approach.
 The discrepancy led to a design review and the loop radius was adjusted to 10.5 m at the same speed, bringing the bottom g-force to 37.9 / 9.81 = 3.87g, which the client then accepted as a higher-thrill specification.
 According to the ASTM F2291 amusement ride design standard, sustained g-force limits vary by ride type and duration, and the 3.87g bottom-of-loop value fell within permissible limits for the exposure time of under two seconds.